thisismattsmith/elearningco/src/content/blog/workplace-health-safety-cost-guide.md

 ## Get a Fixed-Price Quote

-At The E-Learning Company, we believe in transparent pricing.
-Our WHS courses start at $5,500 + GST for build-only projects, with most organizations investing $7,500 - $10,500 depending on their content readiness.
+At The eLearning Company, we believe in transparent pricing.
+Our WHS courses start at $5,500 + GST for build-only projects, with most organisations investing $7,500 - $10,500 depending on their content readiness.

 [View our pricing →](/pricing)